Brâncuși: the Father of Modernism returns to Berlin after 50 years [unklar art review]

-Constantin Brâncuși, the wizard sculptor of modernism, is back in Germany after a 50-year break.
-Organized in collaboration with Centre Pompidou Paris, this rare exhibition dedicated to the Romanian artist has just opened at Neue Nationalgalerie Berlin, running until August 9.
+Constantin Brâncuși, the Romanian sculptor of modernism, is back in Germany after a 50-year break.
+Organized in collaboration with Centre Pompidou Paris, this rare exhibition dedicated to the artist has just opened at Neue Nationalgalerie Berlin, running until August 9.

 2026 marks 150 years since Brâncuși was born — 19 February 1876 — in Hobița, România.
 He later moved to Paris, becoming the prolific artist we know today.